VIDA-Lab/vida-lab.github.io/_pages/about.md

   <img src="{{ '/assets/img/custom/banner.jpg' | relative_url }}" alt="Banner Image" style="width: 100%; max-width: 1200px; height: auto; border-radius: 10px; box-shadow: 0 4px 8px rgba(0,0,0,0.2); margin-bottom: 2rem;" />
 </div> -->

-[**Visualization and Intelligent Data Analytics Lab (VIDA Lab)**](https://vida-lab.org/) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/), Singapore--led by [Dr. Yong Wang](https://yong-wang.org/)--is dedicated to advancing the frontiers of Data Visualization, Human-computer Interaction, and Human-centered Artificial Intelligence.
+We are the [**Visualization and Intelligent Data Analytics Lab (VIDA Lab)**](https://vida-lab.org/) at [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/).
+Our mission is to advance the frontiers of data visualization, human-computer interaction and human-centered artificial intelligence, with the aim of augmenting human’s ability to understand and analyze large-scale data in various domains (e.g., FinTech, quantum computing and education) as well as AI models.
-VIDA Lab focuses on designing novel information visualization techniques and interactive visual analytics systems that convert large, complex datasets into clear, actionable insights, empowering practitioners to explore and decide with confidence.